matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 3 - Static Testing/1 Static Testing.md

 ### Static Testing – When can it NOT be used
 * Work Products that can not be read or understood
 * Work products that are difficult to interpret by human beings
-* Work Products that should not be analyzed by tools:
+* Work Products that should not be analysed by tools:
   * Code
   * Models